 What kind of annual passes are available?

 Disneyland Resort calls its annual passes “Annual Passports.”
-There are currently five different passports available: Disney Southern California Select Passport, Disney Flex Passport, Disney Deluxe Passport, Disney Signature Passport, and Disney Signature Plus Passport.
-Each one has its unique perks, including discounts on dining and merchandise.
+There were five different passports available: Disney Southern California Select Passport, Disney Flex Passport, Disney Deluxe Passport, Disney Signature Passport, and Disney Signature Plus Passport.
+Each one had its unique perks, including discounts on dining and merchandise.

 How much are tickets when you go through AAA?